 (Could it be?
 Is he?)

 “Oh no, Ghaz, you can’t die!
 Don’t you dare leave me!”
 Mystery ran over to the gruesome display and fell to her knees at the base of the cross, trying to talk herself out of this nightmare.
 “Why Ghaz?
-When you first showed me this macabre thing last year, you said it was the very cross that Peter of Galilee had been crucified upon, and I knew you were enamored with it, but… I didn’t think you would really do… THIS?”
+When you first showed me this macabre thing last year, you said it was the very cross of Peter of Galilee had been crucified upon, and I knew you were enamored with it, but… I didn’t think you would really do… THIS?”

 (Was this really Peter’s cross?
 I had to admit, it sure looked the part).

 “What’s going to happen now?”
 Mystery looked at her lifeless lover.

 Meanwhile, I was left to wonder – did The Beast really just destroy himself?
 Was this all part of God’s Great Plan?